 - Meet up with responding officers.
 If LAPD responds to the call while the party is still happening, and you are able to meet up with them, get business cards from the responding officers.
-Take the opportunity to share the history of the problem and ask for a citation to be written.
-Know that writing an ACE citation is not burdensome.
-They have discretion but you may be able to exert some influence. - Call Parking Enforcement.
+Ask for a citation to be written.
+Officers have discretion as to what action is taken but you may be able to exert some influence by sharing the history of the problem.
+If officers are responding to the location regularly and not citing the violators, you can ask for supervisor response. - Call Parking Enforcement.
 Do this if there are illegally-parked cars.
-They may show up, they may not.
 Response time is unpredictable.
 Ask for an incident number here too.
 Please be certain to note if driveways are blocked.
 This will escalate the problem.
-Additionally, if driveways are blocked you should let LAPD know as well. - Call the Home Sharing Complaint Line.
+If driveways are blocked you should let LAPD know as well.
+You may want to try to meet up with parking enforcement.
+You will need to do this if a car needs to be towed.
+Parking enforcement will not act without LAPD present if the situation is dangerous. - Call the Home Sharing Complaint Line.
 Do this if the house is a short term rental.
-There will be no immediate result from the call but it serves as another record of the problem. - Collect video, audio and photographic evidence.
-This will give the Neighborhood Prosecutor necessary tools to make a case against the owner, if that becomes necessary.
+There will be no immediate result from the call but it serves as another record of the problem.
+Choose option 2 when calling. - Collect video, audio and/or photographic evidence.
+This will give the Neighborhood Prosecutor tools to us in making a case against the owner, if that becomes necessary.